-Even after programming a Bank you can turn it back "OFF".
+Even after programming a Bank you can turn it back "off".
 A programmed Bank will not lose its programming by turning it "off".
 By turning ON and OFF Banks you can easily save certain transmitter configurations in the transmitter to turn them on at a later time with the PDA without having to completely reprogram them.

-Setup Bank Programming Screen.
+Bank Programming Setup Screen (Must select system).